kdaily/aws-cli/proposals/pr-contrib-guide.md

 it.
 When an issue is raised and reviewed, we need to prioritize it and see it through.

+#### Competing priorities and limited bandwidth

+There are 151 open issues that have upvotes or reactions from five or more users, indicating broader interest.
+That volume is not tractable for the maintainers to implement themselves.
+Community members need to be able to contribute more easily while balancing the efforts of maintainers to conduct thorough reviews of code before merging.

+We need to collect and review user feedback to decide on what to work on to determine what contributions are of interest.
+We need to tell users how they can provide feedback in the best way for us to take action.
+We also need to strategically and fairly manage the amount of in flight work so that open requests do not pile up.

 #### Pull requests with limited background and context

 Many pull requests come as unsolicited changes that often do not correspond to